California State Route 90: Route description

 The west segment of SR 90 begins at Lincoln Boulevard (State Route 1) in the Del Rey district of Los Angeles.
 It heads east along the Marina Expressway, past several intersections, and becomes the Marina Freeway after crossing Ballona Creek.
 After two interchanges - with Centinela Avenue and Interstate 405 - SR 90 and the freeway end at Slauson Avenue.

 The east segment begins at the intersection of Imperial Highway and Beach Boulevard (State Route 39) in La Habra.
 It heads east and southeast on Imperial Highway, ending at State Route 91 about 1/4 mi after crossing the Santa Ana River from Yorba Linda into Anaheim.
-A portion of the road in Yorba Linda is built to freeway standards; it is now known as the Richard M. Nixon Parkway after the city accepted maintenance in 2002.
+A portion of the road in Yorba Linda is built to freeway standards; it is now known as the Richard M. Nixon Parkway.
+Caltrans relinquished the entire portion of the route through the City of Yorba Linda in 2002.
 However, the same state law that authorized relinquishment required the city to "maintain signs directing motorists to the continuation of Route 90".

 SR 90 is part of the California Freeway and Expressway System, and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.